xdptdr/UlHiUnTeCo/README.md

 * [BA] (src/test/java/xdptdr/ulhiunteco/ba/TestBA.java) : Unconstrained Manager-Subordinate relationshiop with some of the crazy possibilities
   * [EmployeeBA](src/main/java/xdptdr/ulhiunteco/ba/EmployeeBA.java)
   * [ManagesBA](src/main/java/xdptdr/ulhiunteco/ba/ManagesBA.java)
 * [BB] (src/test/java/xdptdr/ulhiunteco/bb/TestBB.java) : Exactly the same as BA with OneToOne instead of OneToMany in ManagesBB.
+Shows that whichever of OneToOne or OneToMany has no effect, but not using any of them does not work.
   * [EmployeeBB](src/main/java/xdptdr/ulhiunteco/bb/EmployeeBB.java)
   * [ManagesBB](src/main/java/xdptdr/ulhiunteco/bb/ManagesBB.java)